dbuezas/arduino-web-uploader/readme.md

 - `src/test.ts`: a wrapper of the lib to use in HTML without writing javascript (for lazy people like https://github.com/seisfeld :D)
 - `test/*`: some test html file.
 The file `src/test.ts` is also bundled there by webpack

+## gh-pages

+It looks like gihub pages lags by one commit.

 ## LICENSE

 MIT License